ioccc-src/winner/faq.md

 </div>

-If you discover a problem with the IOCCC website that is related to a particular IOCCC entry, please see
+If you discover a problem with the IOCCC website that is related to a particular IOCCC entry, please see the
-FAQ on "[report entry bug](#report_bug)" for information about reporting a bug in an IOCCC entry, and see FAQ on "[fixing an entry](#fix_an_entry)" for information on how to submit a fix to an IOCCC entry.
+FAQ on "[report entry bug](#report_bug)" for information about reporting a bug in an IOCCC entry, and see the FAQ on "[fixing an entry](#fix_an_entry)" for information on how to submit a fix to an IOCCC entry.

 If you discover a problem with the IOCCC website (such as a broken link, which may or may not be specific to a particular IOCCC entry) that is **not related to a particular IOCCC entry**, the best way you can help is to submit a fix to the IOCCC website.
-See
+See the
 FAQ on "[fixing the website](#fix_web_site)" for information on submitting fixes to the IOCCC website.